 Impeccable accuracy matched by an easy-to-read console earned the Ambient Weather WS-2902C Osprey the top spot in our review.
-The clearly labeled and color-coated display is aesthetically pleasing while delivering the weather forecast in a streamlined manner.
+The clearly labeled and color-coded display is aesthetically pleasing while delivering the weather forecast in a streamlined manner.
 The sensor array can take an impressive amount of measurements, including wind, rain, and UV index.
-Additionally, the Osprey connects to IFTTT, which allows you to connect to smart home devices to manage your home more efficiently, such as turning off the sprinklers or closing the blinds.
+Additionally, the Ambient Weather connects to IFTTT, which allows you to link up to smart home devices to manage your home more efficiently, such as turning off the sprinklers or closing the blinds.

 The La Crosse Technology C85845-1 offers numerous features at a steal of a price.
 The sleek and streamlined display features a fun forecast icon that is easy to decipher.
 Meanwhile, the sensor reports all the basic info along with the dew point and heat index.
 Both the sensor and the console are equally intuitive to set up.
 Additionally, the sensor temperature and wireless detection range are precise, especially for a mid-range station.

-The drawback to the budget-friendly price is fewer features.
+The downside to this budget model is fewer features.
 This station won't report the wind speed and doesn't have a rain gauge.
 We also found the temperature reading to sometimes be off by a degree or two.
 That said, all the models have a temperature range accuracy that varies.
 The C85845-1 is a solid station for those who want to localize their forecast without spending top dollar.

 If you're on a super tight budget, we highly recommend the ThermoPro TP62 Digital.
 We found this device had remarkable accuracy when it came to temperature and humidity.
 And given these two measurements are all this device is capable of, this is precisely what we would hope.
 The sensor is about the same size as the display, which is small, and both are simple to install.
 Merely pop in the batteries, and you're good to go.